Index To All Six Sections

 b) Cast away from you all your transgressions which you have committed and make yourselves a new (Heb. châdâsh) heart and a new (Heb. châdâsh) spirit!
 For why will you die, O house of Israel?
 (Ezekiel 18:31 NASB.
 Also see Ezekiel 36:26)

-Although kainos largely means brand new, there are instances in the NT where new doesn't make any sense at all, but renewed does.
+It is true that kainos largely means brand new however, there are instances in the NT in which new doesn't make any sense at all, but renewed does.
 In fact, Strong's defines kainos as "new (especially in freshness)" thus it is rendered "fresh" in the first example.

 a) Nor do people put new wine into old wine skins; otherwise the wine skins burst, and the wine pours out and the wine skins are ruined; but they put new wine into fresh (Gk. kainos) wine skins, and both are preserved."
 (Matthew 9:17 NASB)